Preparing parents and carers to upload Trinity digital exams

 In many cases, it will make sense for the task of preparing videos for submission to be assigned to the person who has recorded the exam, as making sure the file is of a manageable size and naming it correctly will aid distributing the videos out to the necessary parties easier.
 However, if this is something the Submitter is going to be doing, you may want to provide some additional guidance on the following:

-File size limit: particularly for higher grade and diploma exams, it may be necessary to compress the video file before upload to make sure it complies with our 1GB limit.
+File size limit: particularly for higher grade and diploma exams, it may be necessary to compress the video file before upload to make sure it complies with our 3GB limit.
 There are many file compression websites available but any recommendations you can make may help to reassure the Submitter.
 Please also remember to remind them to play the video through after compressing to make sure nothing is missing from the start or finish, and that the sound quality hasn't been impeded.

-Hopefully, if the filming guidelines have been followed correctly, the video file is already in .wav or .mov format, but it is important to make sure that the file type is included at the end of the file name.
+Hopefully, if the filming guidelines have been followed correctly, the video file is already in .mp4 or .mov format, but it is important to make sure that the file type is included at the end of the file name.
 An example of this might be:

 BillyJoel_RockandPopPiano_Grade6.mov